Bartella: Early history

 In 1171, the Kurds attacked Bartella, as well as the Mor Mattai Monastery.
-When the people of Nineveh heard this, they joined forced to fight back and succeeded.
+When the people of Nineveh heard this, they joined forces to fight back and succeeded.
 However, the monks at the monastery learned of another encroaching attack and agreed to sign a peace treaty with the Kurds to avoid more bloodshed.
 They paid the Kurds 30 golden dinariis with the agreement.
 As soon as the Kurds received the gold, they gathered a larger army of 1,500 people and attacked the monastery, causing a crack in its wall.
 They entered and killed 15 monks, while the others escaped.

 In 1201, a Christian priest and Muslim cleric in Bartella had a quarrel.
 The people in the town complained to the mayor, who punished the Muslim cleric with a beating.
 The cleric went to Mosul and gathered a large crowd by the main mosque, and later marched toward Bartella to destroy it.
 When they reached the town, the gates were closed and they couldn't enter.
 On their way back to Mosul, the mob broke into a church called MarZena and took all the valuables.
 Today, this church is the al-Khallal mosque.

+In 1219, Sakhr Abu l-Barakat reportedly seized the Christian monastery (or monasteries) of Mar Yuhanan and Isho' Sabran, and it is claimed that all the monks within were massacred.